 Ragnarok 'n' Roll! is a good addition to Longboat, but unfortunately, Play Again will be the choice in almost all games.
 Still, if you ever picked Longboat, it is good to get Ragnarok 'n' Roll, since it will greatly increase the damage capabilities from the Heroic Ability.

 Checkpoint Reached alone may be a game winning choice, potentially avoiding otherwise devastating misplays.
-It would be wiser to select a talent option that gives a higher chance of outright success, such as Fury of the Storm, rather than choose something that might be beneficial if something were to go wrong.
-There are situations where this talent would be a great pick, but mostly, we recommend going for Fury of the Storm instead.
+It would be wiser to select a Talent that gives a higher chance of outright success, such as Fury of the Storm, rather than choose something that might be beneficial if something were to go wrong.
+There are situations where this Talent would be a great pick, but mostly, we recommend going for Fury of the Storm instead.

-The Sequel! is not recommended at all, since Death timers are very long at level 20 when this talent becomes available.
-Reducing the time spent dead by 50% will not allow TLV to prevent the enemy team from taking an objective or even finishing the game.
-This talent should just be avoided as all other three options provide more overall value for TLV.
+The Sequel! is not recommended at all, since Death timers are very long at Level 20 when this Talent becomes available.
+Reducing the time spent dead by 50% will not allow The Lost Vikings to prevent the enemy team from taking an Objective or even finishing the game.
+This Talent should just be avoided as all other options provide more overall value.

 - 04 Jun.
 2021: Updated Talents after May 18 balance patch.

 - 25 Jan.
 2021: Updated Builds and Talents.

 - 21 Oct.
 2020: Updated Nordic Attack Squad's discussion.